-Although traditional fixed-point solvers for IGNNs (as discussed in Section~\ref{sec1} and ~\ref{sec2}) demonstrate functionality, they are characterized by relatively slow performance, necessitate manual parameter tuning, and are not well-suited for graph-based applications.
-To address these limitations, we have designed a lightweight, learnable, and content-aware fixed-point solver for IGNN, which integrates a tiny graph neural network, combining the speed advantages of the solver with the information benefits of graph learning.
-It encodes the relationship between past residuals and the parameters $\alpha^{[k]}$ and $\beta$, allowing for more efficient adjustments of the parameters $\alpha$ and $\beta$ to improve the learning capabilities of the IGNN-Solver, as illustrated in Figure~\ref{FlowChart}.
+Although traditional fixed-point solvers for IGNNs demonstrate functionality, they are characterized by relatively slow performance, necessitate manual parameter tuning, and are not well-suited for graph-based applications.
+To address these limitations, we propose a lightweight, learnable, and content-aware fixed-point solver for IGNN that incorporates a tiny graph neural network, combining the speed advantages of the solver with the information benefits of graph learning.
+By encoding the relationship between past residuals and parameters $\alpha^{[k]}$ and $\beta$, it enables more efficient adjustments to enhance the learning capabilities of the IGNN-Solver, as shown in Figure~\ref{FlowChart}.

-Due to the characteristics of the implicit model—where its representation capability is independent of the forward computation (i.e., the solver has no knowledge of the original task, such as predicting the node's class, and vice versa)—, we can train this neural solver in a lightweight and unsupervised manner.
-After the IGNN-Solver is learned, we can utilize it to solve the fixed-point equation of the IGNN layer, thereby further updating the model.
-The whole training strategy with IGNN-Solver can be found in Appendix~\ref{Appendix_C1} and \ref{Appendix_C2}.
+Given the implicit model's characteristic that its representation capability is decoupled from the forward computation (i.e., the solver has no knowledge of the task, such as node classification, and vice versa), we can train this neural solver in a lightweight, unsupervised manner.
+Once learned, the IGNN-Solver can solve the fixed-point equation within the IGNN layer, facilitating further model updates.
+Note that our solver does not alter the original structure of the model but only accelerates the solution process.
+Details of the training strategy involving the IGNN-Solver are provided in Appendix~\ref{Appendix_Training_Strategies}.